maxxchain/docs/node-setup.md

 ufw allow 8545
 ```

-## Pre-Requisites

-you need to switch to ubuntu user to run the commands below

-you can switch user using commands below
+Switch to the ubuntu user we just created above

 ```bash
 su ubuntu